Code MedDRA Terms

 Auto-Code a MedDRA Term

-1. In the combined reported and MedDRA term field, enter the name of the medical term as it was reported by the source.
+1. In the MedDRA Auto-code field, enter the name of the medical term as it was reported by the source.

 Result